 - Get Moving: Exercise increases oxygen flow, which will help your skin.
 It also helps with the aforementioned stress.

 - Hormone replacement therapy: Still itchy and dry?
-Check out Allooy's hormonal solutions.
+Check out Alloy's hormonal solutions.
 Because menopause symptoms like itchy skin, vaginal dryness, and hot flashes are caused by changes in estrogen, hormone therapy helps regulate estrogen levels which can help provide relief for menopause symptoms.